 BC Hydro developed and implemented the FAHMFP to monitor changes in habitat conditions in the Local Assessment Area and the effectiveness of mitigation and offsetting measures, and to verify the predictions made during the environmental assessment.
 The general monitoring approach in the FAHMFP is to monitor changes in baseline conditions in the Local Assessment Area for physical habitat, lower trophic levels, fish abundance, and community composition.
 This information will be used to evaluate the effectiveness of Project mitigation or offsetting measures and verify the accuracy of predictions made during the Environmental Assessment.
-Monitoring under the FAHMFP in 2021 will be summarized in BC Hydro's report: Fisheries and Aquatic Habitat Monitoring and Follow-up Program Annual Report: Jan 1, 2021 to Dec 31, 2021.
-Previous reports under the FAHMFP are available on the Project website.
+Monitoring under the FAHMFP in 2022 has been summarized in BC Hydro's report: Fisheries and Aquatic Habitat Monitoring and Follow-up Program Annual Report: Jan 1, 2022 to Dec 31, 2022.
+This report, as well as previous reports under the FAHMFP are available on the Project website4.